Actor Jay Johnston, Known for 'Bob's Burgers' Character, Arrested on Capitol Riot Charges

-An actor known for his roles on the comedy television shows “Bob's Burgers” and “Mr. Show with Bob and David” was arrested Wednesday on charges that he joined a mob of Donald Trump supporters in confronting police officers during the U.S. Capitol riot, court records show.
+An actor known for his roles on the comedy television shows "Bob's Burgers" and "Mr. Show with Bob and David" was arrested Wednesday on charges that he joined a mob of Donald Trump supporters in confronting police officers during a protest at the U.S. Capitol, court records show.

 Jay Johnston, 54, of Los Angeles, was arrested there on charges including civil disorder, a felony.
 He is expected to make his initial court appearance in California on Wednesday.
 An attorney for Johnston didn't immediately respond to a telephone call and text message seeking comment.